keithtyser/personal-site/blog/my-prompt-library.md

 ---

-**Begin by cloning the repository, mapping the current architecture, and returning the initial *Refactor Plan* section.
+**Begin by mapping the current architecture, and returning the initial *Refactor Plan* section.
 Ask for clarification only if essential information is missing.**

 ---
 ```